jbloomlab/alignparse/paper/paper.md

 # Uses & Examples

-Below are two example use cases of [alignparse](https://jbloomlab.github.io/alignparse/) from our research:
+Below are two example use cases of [alignparse](https://jbloomlab.github.io/alignparse/) from our research.
+Code, data, and example output are included in the [alignparse](https://jbloomlab.github.io/alignparse/) documentation.

 ## Sequencing deep mutational scanning libraries